davidrmiller/neural2d/README.md

 1. The argument for "from" must be a layer already defined.

-1. The same layer name can appear on multiple lines with different "from" parameters.
+1. The same layer name can be defined multiple times with different "from" parameters.
 This allows source neurons from more than one layer to be combined in one destination layer.
+The source layers can be any size.
-When a layer name appears more than once, every one must have an identical size parameter.
-For example:
+When a destination layer is defined more than once, each line must have an identical size parameter.
+In the following example, layerCombined appears twice with the same size:

      input size 128x128
-     layerVertical from input size 32x32 radius 1x8 layerHorizontal from input size 32x32 radius 8x1 layerCombined from layerVertical size 8x8
+     layerVertical size 32x32 from input radius 1x8
-     layerCombined from layerHorizontal size 8x8
+     layerHorizontal size 16x16 from input radius 8x1
+     **layerCombined** size **8x8** from layerVertical
+     **layerCombined**  size **8x8**from layerHorizontal
-     output from layerCombined
+     output size 1 from layerCombined

-1. The *size-spec* can be two dimensions, or one.
+1. The *size-spec* can specify two dimensions, or one.
 Spaces are not allowed in the size spec.
 If only one dimension is given, the other is assumed to be 1.
 For example:

  * "8x8" means 64 neurons in an 8 x 8 arrangement.